HoangAnhMasterDev/hand_eye_calibration/README.md

-#### 设备准备
+#### HARDWARE

-- 机械臂：RM75 RM65  RM63 GEN72
+- ARM：RM75 RM65  RM63 GEN72
-- 相机: Intel RealSense Depth Camera D435
+- CAM: Intel RealSense Depth Camera D435

-- 摄像头专用数据线
+- Dedicated Camera Data Cable: For stable and high-quality data transmission between the camera and computer.

-- 网线
+- Ethernet Cable: For connecting the robot or camera to the computer or network.

-- 标定板（1或2）
+- Calibration Board (1 or 2 units): Can be a rigid board with a printed pattern (checkerboard or circle grid).

-  1. 打印纸质标定板
+  1. Printed Paper Calibration Board

      ![标定板图片_00(1)](picture/标定板图片_00(1).png)

-  2. 淘宝上搜索“标定板棋盘格”购买
+  2. Purchase calibration board checkerboard if wanted